lightninglabs/lightning-faucet/README.md

 The Testnet Lightning Faucet (TLF) is similar to other existing Bitcoin faucets.
 However, rather then sending bitcoin directly on-chain to a user of the faucet, the TLF will instead open a payment channel with the target user.
-The user can then either use their new link to the Lighting Network to facilitate payments, or immediately close the channel (which immediately credits them on-chain like regular faucets).
+The user can then either use their new link to the Lightning Network to facilitate payments, or immediately close the channel (which immediately credits them on-chain like regular faucets).